ProVen VCTs – hero (1)

 The two ProVen VCTs – ProVen VCT (PVN) and ProVen Growth & Income VCT (PGI) – are the longest-standing VCTs with a focus on growth investing.

-The manager invests in a broad range of opportunities, ranging from B2B software and data providers to consumer brands.
-While it has a particularly strong reputation for backing e-commerce companies, it has enjoyed success across the spectrum.
-Many fast-growing companies from Watchfinder to Chargemaster have come out of the ProVen stable.
+The manager invests in a broad range of opportunities, from B2B software and data providers to consumer brands but has a particular reputation for backing e-commerce companies.
+Previous successes include pre-owned luxury watch marketplace Watchfinder and Chargemaster, which provides infrastructure for EV charging.

-The two VCTs now have combined net assets of £322.8 million across over 50 companies (February 2023).
-The portfolio has a bias towards consumer (predominantly e-commerce) and Software as a Service (SaaS), accounting for 38% and 29% of invested assets respectively.
+The two VCTs have combined net assets of £325.8 million and a portfolio of around 55 companies (February 2025), with a bias towards the consumer and ecommerce, business services, and SaaS sectors which account for 33% and 27% and 25% of the combined portfolio value respectively.
 The manager operates in both the UK and US, giving it a transatlantic outlook unusual in the sector.

 • Target dividends of 5% of NAV – variable and not guaranteed